 - The more recent someone has visited the store, the more likely they are to buy.

-- The further someone got in the checkout process, the more likely they are to buy.
+- The further someone gets in the checkout process, the more likely they are to buy.

 You can upload your list of newsletter subscribers or Shopify customers into Google Ads then target these people.
 From there, you can bid aggressively on the audience for shopping ads or run remarketing ads to them when they are logged into their Google, YouTube, or Gmail account.
-If you have collected emails offline in your retail store, this lets you effectively reacquire them online.
+The tool lets you reacquire customers online who’s emails you collected offline in your retail store.

-The requirement for Customer Match is more stringent for retailers due to policy changes in October 2018.
+The requirement for customer match is stringent for retailers.
 Previously you needed 1000 email profiles then you were able to use the platform.
 Now you need the equivalent spend of USD 50,000 in Google Ads, a good payment history, and at least 90 days of running Google Ads.
-It goes without saying, Google have strict policy requirements that you must adhere to ensure you have permission to use people’s details for marketing.
+It goes without saying, Google has strict policy requirements that you must adhere to ensure you have permission to use people’s details for marketing.

 - From your Shopify admin, go to “Customers”.